 Based on the actual trades in AT1 bonds during a particular month, FIMMDA publishes spreads for AT1 bonds after discussions in the monthly valuation committee meetings.
 The spreads are published for two ratings viz.
-AA & Above and AA- & Below and for two tenor's viz.
-3 to 5 years and 7 to 10 years.
+AA & Above and AA- & Below and for two tenor's viz. up to 5 years and above 5 years.
 Valuation of AT 1 perpetual bonds will be done at Yield to first call basis.